-The holders of shares of Series A preferred stock have rights in addition to those summarily described above.
-A complete description of the rights of the Series A preferred stock is contained in the Certificate of Designations for the Series A preferred stock filed with the Secretary of State of the State of Delaware.
+The holders of shares of Series A preferred stock have rights in addition to those summarily described.
+A complete description of the rights of the Series A preferred stock is contained in the certificate of designations of the Series A preferred stock filed with the Secretary of State of Delaware.